shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ### MySQL configuration

 If you have choosen Laravel in the stack chooser when creating your App, we will automatically populate the "right" environment variables for Laravel's MySQL connection for you.
-So the good news is: Just keep the laravel defaults in `config/database.php`:
+So, you don't need to change a thing, just keep `config/database.php` as is:

 ```php
 <?php